hashicorp/vagrant/website/source/docs/installation/index.html.md

   experience issues.
 Please use the official installers on the downloads page.
 </div>

-## If You're Running Other Virtualizers on Linux
+## Running Multiple Hypervisors

-On some systems you may get the following error when running Vagrant
+Sometimes, certain hypervisors do not allow you to bring up virtual machines if more than one hypervisor is in use.
+If you are lucky, you might see the following error message come up when trying to bring up a virtual machine with Vagrant and
-commands:
+VirtualBox:

     There was an error while executing `VBoxManage`, a CLI used by Vagrant for controlling VirtualBox.
 The command and stderr is shown below.